Introduction to Agile Lifecycle

 1. Concept/Objective

-In this phase, the objective of the software and how the user interface will appear is finalized, based on the client’s requirement and interaction.
+In this phase, the objective of the software and how the user interface will appear are finalized based on the client’s requirements and interaction.
 It also defines the business opportunities and the time required to complete the project.
-Thus, this phrase clearly clarifies the client’s expectations related to the project.
+Thus, this phrase clarifies the client’s expectations related to the project.

 2. Inception/Identifying Requirement